christopherwhull/aircraft-dashboard/README.md

 ### Media Packs

-**Media packs** are compressed ZIP archives containing all the visual and reference data needed for the Aircraft Dashboard system.
+**Media packs** are compressed ZIP archives containing all the visual and reference data needed for the AirSquawk system.
 They serve as complete, self-contained data packages for distribution and deployment.

 #### What's Included in a Media Pack